mtitze/njet/docs/source/jet.rst

     jnp**2
   > 5-jet([ 4.41 12.0409], [18.06 -8.328], [36.98 2.88], 0, 0, 0)

-In the following we list some of the functionality in the jet class:
+In the following we list some of the functionality in the jet class.

 .. automodule:: njet.jet
     :members: